sumsumcity/provotum-mixnet/README.md

 - `crypto`: A cryptographic library implementing all algorithms and proofs
 - `randomizer`: A service to randomizes the voters ballots'
 - `client`: A CLI to interact with the randomizer and the node
+- `api`: An API to interact with client which interacts with randomizer and the node

 For more information have a look at the individual packages.